alexandrudanpop/gatsby-theme-byfolio/www/src/experience/arhimedes.md

   [
     {
       title: "Achievements",
-      description: "At Arhimedes the main challenge was learning and using the basics of web programming while developing some small projects.",
+      description: "Learning and using the basics of web programming while developing some small projects",
       layout: "2",
       files:
         [